Iraneus/betamedneed/how.md

 You can make requests on 76 630 248 (Call/SMS/Whatsapp) or email ask@medneed.com.

-We will provide information and support as needed.
+Our team is available to provide information and support as needed.

 You can follow updates on brain and neurological conditions on our social channels.
 See <a href="/services/updates" >Updates</a> page.